-- C. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtain cybersecurity training documentation from management, and observe that the documentation demonstrates that the following employees/officials with access to the agency's information technology assets have completed cybersecurity training as required by R.S.
+- C. Using 5 randomly selected employees/officials, obtain cybersecurity training documentation from management, and observe that the documentation demonstrates that the following employees/officials with access to the agency's information technology assets have completed cybersecurity training as required by R.S.
 42:1267.
-The requirements are as follows: - Hired before June 9, 2020 completed the training - Hired on or after June 9, 2020 completed the training within 30 days of initial service or employment
+The requirements are as follows: - Hired before June 9, 2020 completed the training - Hired on or after June 9.
+2020 completed the training within 30 days of initial service or employment